Tsing Yi: Etymology

-In some historical sources, Tsing-I Island is used instead of Tsing Yi Island, and Chung-Hue Island instead of Chun Fa Island.
+In some historical sources, it is referred to as Tsing-I Island instead of Tsing Yi Island, and Chung-Hue Island instead of Chun Fa Island.

 Administration

 Tsing Yi Town, together with Kwai Chung Town, is part of Tsuen Wan New Town in the Kwai Tsing District in the New Territories.
 Although Tsing Yi Island is a de facto outlying island, it is not accordingly included in the Islands District.

 Historically, Tsing Yi Island, with Kwai Chung, were usually in the same administration unit as Tsuen Wan because of their proximity and close-knit neighbourhood.
-Unlike Kwai Chung, however, whose villages are part of Tsuen Wan Rural Committee, Tsing Yi Island has its own, Tsing Yi Rural Committee.
+Unlike Kwai Chung, whose villages are part of Tsuen Wan Rural Committee, Tsing Yi Island has its own, Tsing Yi Rural Committee.
 The rural committee was politically significant until the establishment of a District Council and Regional Council (now-abolished), and even less significant since the urban population grew much larger than the rural population.

 Population

 There were about 4,000 people on the island when the British took the New Territories around 1898.
 In the following one hundred years, the population has grown to nearly 50 times this size; the 2001 Census calculating that the population of the island was 193,432 in 55,478 households.
-In an estimation in 2007, there are about 200,400 people.
-It is expected to grow to 203,300 in the near future.
+In an estimation in 2007, there were about 200,400 people.
+It was expected to grow to 203,300 in the near future.
 Most of the population live in Tsing Yi Town.